 sudo reboot

-The boot process will take longer than usual as the system relabels all files.
-On systems with large filesystems or millions of files, this process can take 30 minutes or longer.
-Do not interrupt this process.
+The boot process can take much longer than usual while Rocky Linux relabels filesystems.
+Large servers or systems with millions of files can take 30 minutes or longer.
+Do not interrupt the relabel.

 Troubleshoot Common Issues